ISM6562-Big-Data/TEAM_DATA_MINERS/A2-Cassandra-Query-First-Design/Uber_Cassandra-Query-First-Design.md

 #### Transaction Processing Queries

+#### Transaction Processing Queries
+Below is the flow of scenarios where a passenger is requesting a ride from pick up location to a destination location using Uber rideshare app.
+The passenger is looking for various options such as nearest pickup location/ shortest pickup time along with the cheapest fare.
 - Q1: Find and load user profile.
+  This step involves retrieving the profile details of a user which includes personal information, ride history, and preferences.

-- Q2: Find nearby cars based on the passenger destination & Pick up location(x miles).
+- Q2: Find nearby cars based on the passenger destination & pick up location.
+  This query searches for available cars that are near the passenger's current location or given pickup location.

-- Q3: Compute total Fare (based on wait time, diversion, stops).
+- Q3: Get the total Fare (based on wait time, diversion, stops).
+  This query calculates the total fare of a ride.

-- Q4: Compute the surge fare based on demand.
+- Q4: Get the surge fare based on demand.
+  When demand for rides is high, surge pricing may be applied.
+This step gets the surge multiplier based on the time and the Uber type.

 - Q5: Get Trip details based on the trip id
+  Once the trip is booked the user and the drivers can retrieve the information about the particular trip.
+It contains information like trip confirmation number, driver details, car details, pickup time, and location.
+It also has the trip fare.

 - Q6: Get Driver details with given driver id.
+  Passenger uses this feature to view the driver details.

-- Q7: Get Passenger details with given passsenget id.
+- Q7: Get Passenger details with given passenger id.
+Driver uses this feature to view the passenger details.

 - Q8: Get driver earnings report for a day or date range.
+This is a report generated for drivers to view their earnings over a specified period, such as a day or a set range of dates.

-- Q9: Recomend most common pickup locations across all trips.
+- Q9: Recommend most common pickup locations across all trips.
+  This query is used by the driver to identify the most common pickup locations in the nearby vicinity where frequency of passenger availability is high.

-- Q10: Recomend most common destination locations across all trips.
+- Q10: Recommend most common destination locations across all trips.
+  This feature is for the passengers to identify nearby popular destinations based on the frequency of past visits.
+This can also be used for analytical purposes.

 ## Below is the work-flow diagram shows the work steps for the application